 The problem with imitation is that we often unconsciously add on more than we need from other person.
 We also add on their personal habits that might not match us or be the best way to do the skill.

 Over-tensions, personalized ways of balancing, mis-sequencing in movement, old patterns of injury or stress that the person we’re modelling carries into their movement etc..
-These are all personalized aspects of movement that we tend to copy, even though they don’t often match us.
+These are all personalized aspects of movement that we tend to copy, even though they don’t often match us or our needs.

 It’s also the case that sometimes their movements don’t actually suit our own physical and cognitive needs.
 For instance, we might have longer or short arms than them which require different speeds and level of refined control of movement; or have a different length in our torso which can lead to us overly compressing ourselves to stabilize or make ourselves smaller - or to try to stretch and over brace ourselves when more fluidity may be what’s actually needed.